 We work closely together with University of Groningen (RUG) and institutions for applied research such as Wageningen Marine Research (WMR).
 We also intensively collaborate with Hortimare, the company that focuses on producing starting material for seaweed cultivation.
 The Seaweed Centre is part of the Dutch initiative to develop the seaweed chain.
 NIOZ is associated with the Noordzeeboerderij Foundation, which (amongst others) manages a test site for seaweed cultivation on the North Sea.

 Contact & questions

-Are you interested in the possibilities and expertise of the Seaweed Centre or do you just want to ask a question, please use the Seaweed Centre contact form (preferred) and you will get a response as soon as possible.
-In very urgent matters you can contact us by phone.
+Are you interested in the possibilities and expertise of the Seaweed Centre or do you just want to ask a question?
+Mail to Klaas Timmermans.
+In very urgent matters you can contact him by phone.